scottpetrovic/books/README.md

 This started when I was trying to find an epub version of the book "The book of shaders". https://thebookofshaders.com/

+This repo contains an epub and a pdf version of the content for reading in devices like Kindle Paperwhite

 There is a process to convert it to a printable version, but many people said it didn't work right.

 What I did to create the epub,